-- achieved a Master's in systems engineering (i.e. 180 CATS credits at level 7) - for the project report, presentation and questioning, the apprentice will be required to select up to three completed work-based projects see requirements below - for the professional discussion, underpinned by portfolio, the apprentice will be required to have completed and submitted a portfolio of evidence - see requirements below - apprentices without English and mathematics at level 2 must achieve level 2, as a minimum.
+- achieved a Master's in systems engineering (i.e. 180 CATS4 credits at level 7) - for the project report, presentation and questioning, the apprentice will be required to select up to three completed work-based projects see requirements below - for the professional discussion, underpinned by a portfolio, the apprentice will be required to have completed and submitted a portfolio of evidence for the independent assessor to review - see requirements below - apprentices without English and mathematics at level 2 must achieve level 2, as a minimum.
 For those with an education, health and care plan or a legacy statement the apprenticeships English and mathematics minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language